-I fished for years in Tampa Bay, and the area around Fort Desoto Park, and on the east coast too – Melbourne pier… awesome memories.
-Back then I didn’t know I needed a headlamp for fishing.
-It sure would have helped!
+I fished for years in Tampa Bay, Florida (my site) and the area around Fort Desoto Park, and on the east coast too – Melbourne pier, Miami, the shores and way out in the South Pacific off the rocky cliffs of Oahu and Maui.
+I have some awesome memories of fishing back then, but I didn’t know I needed a headlamp for Florida fishing.
+I lugged a flashlight around.
+A headlamp sure would have helped!
 Thinking about it in hindsight.

 Which Headlamp for Fishing is BEST?

 There are thousands of headlamps out there on the market.
 Let’s say 99% of them are junk.
 EASY.
 Some of them are so poorly designed, they can start your house on fire in storage in your attic.